fangj99/wordpressToYii2PasswordMigrate/README.md

 ### 3. Change the configure parameters in WpCookieCheck.php according to the wp-config.php

-### 4. import all the wordpress database's table user to yii2's table user
+### 4. import all the wordpress's table 'user' to yii2's table 'user'